trotunno/SimpleGeneticAlgorithm/README.md

 *  𝑝𝑐, the probability of two parents crossing their genes upon reproduction

 These are globals listed at the beginning of the script.
-Feel free to change them, and read the report included in the repository to see what the fitness functino is and how changing the parameters can affect the outcome!
+Feel free to change them, and read the report included in the repository to see what the fitness function is and how changing the parameters can affect the outcome!